bolt/docs/docs/configuration/thumbnails.md

     aliases:
         teaser:
             size: [400,300]
             cropping: crop
         cover:
             size: [600,400]
             cropping: crop
 ```

 As you can see, each alias has a new setting called `size` where you define
 the width and the height of the thumbnails.
 You can also define how they will be cropped.

 ### Preventing non-alias Thumbnails

 With the `only_aliases` setting in the general thumbnail configuration,
 you can prevent the generation of thumbnails that don't belong to an alias.

 This is useful to secure your server from automatically
 generated thumbnails that could flood your cache.

+For examples on how to use the thumbnail alias with your code, please see the [template tag documentation](https://docs.bolt.cm/3.2/templating/templatetags#thumbnail).